|

 headings, and the value of register Hu for unnumbered

-corresponding arguments to H or HU.
+headings. title is the corresponding argument to H or HU.

-HX declared-level actual-level title-suffix
+HX declared-level actual-level title

 mm calls HX before setting the heading.
 Your